FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/mig_impact_considerations.md

 In {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.2.2 and higher, the certificate chain must be complete for a transfer to succeed.

-For more information, see <a href="../../troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security#Unknown" class="MCXref xref">Unknown CA leads to a failed certificate verification</a>
+For more information, see [Unknown CA leads to a failed certificate verification](../../troubleshoot_intro/admin_troubleshooting_server/troubleshoot_security#Unknown)

 PKIPASSW